 The attacker alters the website address record on the DNS server.
 In this case, a correct website URL resolves to an IP address that belongs to the attacker.
 Instead of returning the intended website, a fake website impersonating the original one is returned and engages the victim.

-(Related reading: What is spoofing?)
+(Related reading: DNS security explained & what is spoofing?)

 This attack is also known as the Evil Twin attack — it tricks users into connecting to a malicious WiFi hotspot that resembles a legitimate WiFi connection.